 One of the most important parts of the hippocampus is the dentate gyrus.
 It's this small region where adult neurogenesis—the creation of new neurons throughout life—is known to occur.

 Dysfunction of the dentate gyrus typically accompanies "normal" aging, but dark chocolate seems to offer protection to this vulnerable structure.
-In randomized control trial involving healthy, middle-aged adults, cocoa flavanols reversed age-related memory decline in healthy older adults by improving function of the dentate gyrus.
+In a randomized control trial involving healthy, middle-aged adults, cocoa flavanols reversed age-related memory decline in healthy older adults by improving function of the dentate gyrus.
 (R)

 4. Greater mental acuity